alimkarimi/flood_prediction/README.md

 | Random Forest | 0.9962897321650407 | 0.7442622950819672   | 0.6085790884718498   |

 # Results with DTM data
+All models trained on about one million data points (~700k train, ~300k test):

 Accuracy for XGBoost on test dataset is (total correct / total predictions) is 0.9962864194259023 Precision is TP / (TP + FP) which is 0.7017353579175705